tim-taylor/evobee/docs/evobee-odd.md

 ### Interaction

 The interactions between agents in the simulation are those between an individual pollinators, pollen and individual flowers.
-These interactions take place when the pollinator lands on a flower, as described in the [Pollinator action on flowers](#) section.
+These interactions take place when the pollinator lands on a flower, as described in the [Pollinator action on flowers](#pollinator-action-on-flowers) section.
 There are no direct pollinator-pollinator or flower-flower interactions.
 It is possible for multiple pollinators to land and interact with a single flower within a time step.
 The order of their interactions is randomised.

 ### Stochasticity

-The stochastic elements of the simulation are: placement of flowers and pollinators at the start of each foraging phase; the order in which pollinators are processed at each time step during the foraging phase; the direction a pollinator move if it doesn’t find a suitable nearby flower target in the FN strategy; the choice of target flower in the FA strategy; the choice of which individual pollen grains are transferred from a pollinator to a flower’s stigma upon landing; and, in the reproduction phase, the order in which viable seeds are considered for producing plants for the next generation.
+The stochastic elements of the simulation are: placement of flowers and pollinators at the start of each foraging phase; the order in which pollinators are processed at each time step during the foraging phase; the direction a pollinator move if it doesn’t find a suitable nearby flower target in the *Forage Nearest* flower strategy; the choice of target flower in the *Forage Any* flower strategy; the choice of which individual pollen grains are transferred from a pollinator to a flower’s stigma upon landing; and, in the reproduction phase, the order in which viable seeds are considered for producing plants for the next generation.

 ### Observation